Summary: this page describes how to configure the Console for SAML authentication in 1.x.

 Click to enlarge

-I am getting a "java.io.IOException: Invalid keystore format" error when starting the AIP Console
+I am getting a "java.io.IOException: Invalid keystore format" error when starting Console

 Make sure you use the keytool.exe from the same JDK version as the one used to run the application.
-Generating a keystore with JDK 1.8 or above and running the AIP COnsole with JDK 1.7 (for example) will result in this error.
+Generating a keystore with JDK 1.8 or above and running Console with JDK 1.7 (for example) will result in this error.
 If this doesn't work, rename the existing keystore and create a new one as described above.

 This issue occurs when retrieving metadata from the IDP over HTTPS with a self signed certificate.
 To fix this, you have to retrieve the certificate from the IDP and add it to the SAML keystore created using the following command: